Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 A video explanation of this is in [Falling Block Episode 1](https://www.youtube.com/watch?v=KU3lN1IUhuE).

 ## Instant Tile Ticks
-Whenever a liquid pocket is placed, the game turns on the [instant tile tick flag](../global-flags.md#instant-tile-ticks) right before placing the liquid pocket, then places the liquid pocket, then updates the liquid pocket, and then turns the instant tile tick flag off again.
+Whenever a liquid pocket is placed during population, the game turns on the [instant tile tick flag](../global-flags.md#instant-tile-ticks) right before placing the liquid pocket, then places the liquid pocket, then updates the liquid pocket, and then turns the instant tile tick flag off again.
 If an update suppression occurs while the liquid pocket gets updated, the instant tile tick flag stays on permanently.
 Since the instant tile tick flag is on while the liquid pocket gets updated, one can very easily cause an update suppression without requiring thousands of rails.
+The instant tile tick flag will turn back off again if another population successfully finishes placing a liquid pocket.

 ## Instant Falling
+Whenever any terrain population occurs, the game tursn on the [instant falling flag](../global-flags.md#instant-falling) right at the beginning of the population, and turns it back off at the end of the population.
+If any update suppression occurs in any kind of population, the instant falling flag stays on permanently.
+The instant falling flag will turn back off again if another population successfully finishes.

 ## Invisible Chunks